-Saudi Arabia has taken the first step towards becoming energy efficient by holding its first ever public stakeholder meeting, the initial step in certifying an energy efficiency project under the rules of the Kyoto Protocol?s Clean Development Mechanism (CDM), in Jeddah recently.
+Saudi Arabia has taken the first step towards becoming energy efficient by holding its first ever public stakeholder meeting, the initial step in certifying an energy efficiency project under the rules of the Kyoto Protocol?s Clean Development Mechanism (CDM), in Jeddah recently.p>Saudi Arabia has taken the first step towards becoming energy efficient by holding its first ever public stakeholder meeting, the initial step in certifying an energy efficiency project under the rules of the Kyoto Protocol?s Clean Development Mechanism (CDM), in Jeddah recently.

 ?This is a relatively small project, however it?s symbolically highly significant, as is this first stakeholder meeting.
 This is history in the making,?
 Xenel-Balderrie?s CEO, Rachad Itani, who conducted the meeting, was quoted as saying by Arab News.
 The project involves switching from electric to absorption chillers for the King Road Tower building and will reduce CO2 emissions by about 10,000 tons per year.
 This will generate emission credits that could amount to US$2mn over the project?s 10-year registration period.